Causal Inference Under Approximate Neighborhood Interference: Introduction

-For example, \cite{cai2015social} run an experiment to study the effect of attending information sessions explaining the benefits of weather insurance on farmers' take-up of insurance.
-Spillover effects are of interest, since a farmer who attends a session may pass the information to friends.
-The authors estimate linear versions of the model
+For example, \cite{cai2015social} run an experiment to study the effect of providing information on the benefits of weather insurance on farmers' take-up of insurance.
+The authors are interested in spillover effects since a farmer who obtains the information may disseminate it to her social contacts.
+They estimate linear versions of the model

 and $A_{ij}$ is an indicator for whether farmers $i$ and $j$ are friends.
 Here the exposure mapping $T_i$ is two-dimensional.
-Variation in its first component identifies the direct effect of the intervention, while variation in the second identifies a spillover effect.
+Variation in its first component identifies the direct effect of the intervention (being offered to attend an information session on weather insurance), while variation in the second identifies a spillover effect.